generation-JAITA73-gruppo1/universe-games_sito/README.md

 ## Development server

+!!BEFORE RUNNING THIS APPLICATION, MAKE SURE THAT THE APPLICATION universe-games_cms (and, most importantly, the json-server) IS RUNNING!!

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding